nikp123/xava/README.md

     mkdir build (if it doesn't already exist) cd build
-    cmake .. -DCMAKE_BUILD_TYPE=Release ( or Debug if you're into that type ;) )
+    cmake .. -DCMAKE_BUILD_TYPE=Release ( or Debug if you're that type ;) )
     make -j$(nproc) (or whatever number)

 ### Installing manually

 Windows users, just download the installer from the Releases page on this repository.

 Install `xava` to default `/usr/local`: